,

 From here, the wash cuts more profoundly into the granite of the White Tank formation, and 0.2 miles farther along the trail leaves the wash on the left.
 The trail traverses across the hillside and comes to an excellent viewpoint (the best along the trail).

 After going around a small bowl, the trail drops down the face of a hill, and you enter a set of tight switchbacks before dropping into another canyon.
 Follow this canyon downstream.
-It turns to the east and drops you out into the alluvial of Indian Cove.
+It turns to the east and drops you into the alluvium of Indian Cove.
 Once on the flat, the trail quickly leaves the broad sandy wash and beelines directly to the small trailhead along the Indian Cove Road.

 Map